U.S. Embassy In Iraq Under Siege As Protesters Break Past Gates, Set Fires, Donald Trump Blames Iran In Tweet

 — Ragıp Soylu (@ragipsoylu) December 31, 2019

-But for reasons that are not yet clear, Iraqi security forces appear to have stepped aside and allowed the protesters to scale embassy walls, smash windows, and set fires outside the embassy grounds according to a CNN report.
+But for reasons that are not yet clear, Iraqi security forces appear to have stepped aside and allowed the protesters to scale embassy walls, smash windows, and set fires outside the embassy grounds, according to a CNN report.

-That the angry mob was able to penetrate the “Green Zone” — the heavily guarded sector of Baghdad that houses the country’s government as well as foreign embassies — and reach the U.S. embassy itself “suggests that Iraqi security forces did not stop the demonstrators advancing on the compound,” CNN International correspondent Arwa Damon reported, as quoted in the CNN report Tuesday morning.
+The angry mob being able to penetrate the “Green Zone” — a heavily guarded sector of Baghdad that houses the country’s government as well as foreign embassies — and reach the U.S. embassy itself “suggests that Iraqi security forces did not stop the demonstrators advancing on the compound,” CNN International correspondent Arwa Damon reported, as quoted in the CNN report Tuesday morning.

 Protesters attempted to storm the US embassy in Baghdad on Tuesday, scaling the walls and forcing the gates of the compound, as hundreds demonstrated against American airstrikes on an Iran-backed militia group in Iraq. https://t.co/XjwbNXcjPU pic.twitter.com/orzcySQkPX